4. They’re diverse and inclusive.

 High-performing teams recognize one another’s contributions.
 They can even ritualize their recognition, thanks to tools like HeyTaco.

-More than a thousand companies worldwide use it to encourage collaboration, boost overall engagement, and emphasize positivity and core values–necessary ingredients for strong teams that exceed expectations.
+Thousands of companies worldwide use it to encourage collaboration, boost overall engagement, and emphasize positivity and core values–necessary ingredients for strong teams that exceed expectations.

 “Values are often just words on a wall, but with HeyTaco, we're living them every day.
 It’s positive reinforcement, and it feels like a celebration,” explains the Director of People Operations at an energy platform.